malfieri05/NCAAsettlementblock/README.md

 # The Block - NCAA Settlement Aggregation Platform

-## Form Submission Email Notifications
+## Form Submission Options

+### Current Setup: FormSubmit (Email Only)
 Form submissions are automatically sent via email to:
 - **Primary:** malfieri05@gmail.com
 - **CC:** isaachodgins@outlook.com

-### Important: First-Time Setup

-**The first time someone submits the form**, FormSubmit will send a verification email to `malfieri05@gmail.com`.

-**You MUST click the verification link in that email to activate the form.**
+**Important:** The first time someone submits the form, FormSubmit will send a verification email to `malfieri05@gmail.com`.
+You MUST click the verification link to activate the form.

-After verification, all subsequent form submissions will be automatically emailed to both addresses with no further action required.
+### NEW: Google Sheets Integration (Email + Spreadsheet)
+To also save submissions to Google Sheets:
+1. Follow instructions in `GOOGLE_SHEETS_SETUP.md`
+2. This will save data to your sheet AND send emails
+3. No FormSubmit verification needed

+See `QUICK_SETUP_GUIDE.md` for a simplified setup process.

 ### What Gets Emailed